brianglass/anastasis/files/thursday_matins3.md

 Theotokion.

-As only joy of the Angels, O Full of GodÂ’s grace, fill with joy my sullen mind, sunk deep in indifference.
+As only joy of the Angels, O Full of God’s grace, fill with joy my sullen mind, sunk deep in indifference.

 ****